 Always Think Long-Term

-If you go into stock investment with short terms goals you are going to feel very disappointed.
-Sure, you can make quick gains (and losses) from stocks, but those who make the most money from them always think long term.
-But asking yourself where this brand, firm, company are heading you can get a good gauge on their long term plans which also means long term share growth.
+If you go into a stock investment with short terms goals you are going to feel very disappointed.
+Sure, you can make quick gains (and losses) from stocks, but those who make the most money from them always think long-term.
+But ask yourself where this brand, firm, or company are heading you can get a good gauge on their long-term plans which also means long-term share growth.
 Just because a share price has risen 5% in the last hour doesn’t mean it won’t raise 1000% in the next year!

 Try Different Trading Platforms

 With such a diverse choice of trading platforms out there you would be foolish to pick the first one you come across and stick with it.
 Take a look around online and get a gist of what each one offers, or doesn’t offer and knock up a small list of its pros and cons.

 When you first start trading you will soon find yourself checking the stock prices every single day and it is easy to get to the point that it consumes you, or even affects your mental health.
 Thinking long term and understanding the bigger benefits of long-term investment will stop this form of overactivity.
 Checking in on your stocks once per month is fine, but anything more than that is pointless.